 In this article, we take you through the tried-and-tested audit process at Hacken, a methodology that we’ve continually fine-tuned since our first audit in 2017.
+Notably, this approach has helped us maintain a track record of zero exploits among all the projects we audited in 2022, underscoring the reliability and effectiveness of our methods.

 A smart contract audit refers to the process of scrutinizing the underlying code of a smart contract with the goal to pinpoint and rectify any latent security vulnerabilities, errors, or inefficiencies.
 This audit is designed to guarantee that your contract operates as expected, offers robust security, and is fully compliant with the recognized industry standards and best practices.